kechen666/hamld/data/README.md

    - `xxx_detector_generator`: Tools for constructing detector error models (DEM).
    - `xxx_circuit_sample_generator`: Utilities for sampling quantum circuits.

+3. raw data
+   - stim tool: The stim tool is used to generate the stim files.

 For more details, refer to the respective subdirectories.